joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/exercise+product-critique.md

 4. Individually define the problem and opportunity space to provide context for exploring how to solve it (ex. mind maps, mental models, journeys, etc..)
 [10m]
 5. Review definition as a group
 6. Sketch ideas
-7. Storyboard
-8. Candidate Presents Theres & One Evaluator Presents (whoever is most excited)
+7. Candidate Presents There's & One Evaluator Presents (whoever is most excited)
-9. Discussion: Likes, Dislikes, Questions
+8. Discussion: Likes, Dislikes, Questions

 ### Expectation Setting